 4.3.16.1 Definition

 This IOC represents a threshold monitor for performance metrics.
 It can be name-contained by SubNetwork, ManagedElement, or ManagedFunction.
 A threshold monitor checks for threshold crossings of performance metric values and generates a notification when that happens.

+The ThresholdMonitor is used only when NRM based threshold monitoring is supported.

 To activate threshold monitoring, a MnS consumer needs to create a ThresholdMonitor instance on the MnS producer.
 For ultimate deactivation of threshold monitoring, the MnS consumer should delete the monitor to free up resources on the MnS producer.